luucamay/mamita-masita-calculadora/README.md

 - Create the save function
 - Add percentage symbol next to number in the input value for percentage
 - Add style to the view recipes ui
+- check input for percentage to maybe use typ "tel" because it could display the digits in android app, but maybe in some browsers shows something different
+- UI for list display could be based on "Now Playing" or "Listonic"
+- verificar los calculos de masa madre
+- in the view of an element calculate add listener to an input to calculate the total weight

 ## Learned